cdn77/dicc/docs/user/07-service-decorators.md

 } satisfies ServiceDecorator<CommonInterface>;
 ```

-Service decorators can add any of the three service lifecycle hooks; the
+Service decorators can add any of the three service lifecycle hooks.
+The
 `onCreate` and `onDestroy` hooks follow the same semantics as if they were
-registered on the service definitions, but the `onFork` hook works slightly
+registered on the service definitions.
+The `onFork` hook works slightly
-differently: if the service definition has an `onFork` hook which returns a
+differently: if the service definition has an `onFork` hook which passes
-forked instance of the service, all the service's decorators will receive that
+a forked instance of the service to the provided callback, all the service's
-instance instead of the original service, and the decorators' `onFork` hooks'
+decorators' `onFork` hooks will receive that instance instead of
-return values are ignored, meaning a decorator's `onFork` hook cannot be used
-to create a forked service instance.
+the original service.

 Service decorators can also be applied to the output of service factories: